 (d) a person who is entitled to a benefit under the Pension Scheme or the Provident Scheme that is not yet payable,

-(the “contributor”) may contribute to the Fund for a partner of the contributor.
+(the contributor) may contribute to the Fund for a partner of the contributor.

 (2) The contributor is to contribute the amounts, and at the times, and make the contributions in the manner, agreed between the contributor and the Board.